As you know by now, it starts with felt.

 - Stain Resistant

-When we were starting out we thought we knew felt...
+When we started out, we thought we knew felt...

 For a long time felt was an obscure textile.
 We want people to know why we work with it.
 The short story is unmatched quality.
 The best wool sweater, scarf, suit, or throw that you ever owned, loved, or coveted was most likely made of Merino.
 Its the go to for luxury woolens.
 While sharing the same softness of rare wools like Cashmere and Alpaca, Merino’s extra-versatility comes from its unequaled fiber strength.
 That’s why it’s used in everything from cutting edge sport textiles to wool fabrics that keep dry and cool you in the heat of summer.

 Wool evolved to regulate the exchange of heat and moisture that kept the little sheep cozy and dry in all seasons.
 But Merino upped the game by making a super thin, incredibly resilient fiber with evenly spaced crimps.
 The crimping is the key to felt.
 It allows permanent flexibility and also just happens to be the perfect mechanism for interlocking fibers and keeping them locked.
 That’s what makes Merino felt a tough, long lasting fabric that always returns to form and never pills.